Allandrow/learnGo/booking-app/README.md

-# <p align="center">LearnGo</p>
+# <p align="center">Booking-app</p>

-LearnGo is a simple CLI application written in Go to learn the basics of the language.
+Booking-app is a simple CLI application written in Go to learn the basics of the language.
 It mainly features:

 - Printing to the console
 - Gathering user input